Skip to content

 });

-send returns the sent email’s ID, which you can use to look up delivery status later.
+send returns the full sent email object (including id, last_event, and the message fields), which you can use to look up delivery status later.

 Content.
 Provide html, text, or both.
 For best deliverability, include a plain-text version.